-The postgraduate students invited to attend this programme will be selected on the basis of their academic experience and motivation, with due regard to equitable geographical and gender distribution.
-Candidates must be between 23-35 years of age.
-As this is a bilingual programme
+The students invited to attend this programme will be selected on the basis of their academic experience and motivation, with due regard to equitable geographical and gender distribution.
+The age limit for application is 32 years of age.

-Interested postgraduate students interested in the 2016 Graduate Study Programme must submit their application ONLINE
+Students interested in the 2018 Graduate Study Programme must submit their application ONLINE until 2 March 2018.

 No applications will be accepted after this date.

 is to be filled in on our website, accompanied by a copy of the applicant’s passport, a letter of recommendation (in English or French only) from a university or governmental authority, proof of current enrolment (at the time of application) in a Master’s degree programme or a postgraduate degree programme (or equivalent) and university diplomas obtained.

 Please note that incomplete applications will not be taken into consideration.

 Once selected, successful candidates will be asked ahead of time to provide a medical certificate attesting good health and proof of medical insurance coverage in Switzerland